RajakAmit/Rag-Based-Model/README.md

 📄 RAG-based PDF Q&A System (LangGraph + OpenAI)

 This project implements an advanced Retrieval-Augmented Generation (RAG) system using LangGraph, FAISS, and OpenAI GPT models.
-It allows you to upload PDF documents (text + tables) and ask questions.
+It allows to upload PDF documents (text + tables) and ask questions.
 The system extracts relevant chunks from PDFs, embeds them, retrieves context, and generates accurate, structured answers using LLMs.

 🚀 Features